ericsonghi/EricSong_BlueStampPortfolio/index.md

 ```
 ### Challenges
 - I had little experience in Python so writing the code was difficult
-- I had to set up a lot of software in order to begin coding so that took a bit of time
+- I had to set up a lot of software in order to begin coding so that took a bit of time.
+I didn't know that you had to install OpenCV and update the Raspberry Pi inside the Command Terminal.

 ### What's Next
 I hope to begin my milestone 3 as soon as I can which is finishing the rest of the code and getting the robot to automatically detect the red ball and move towards it.